Microchip-MPLAB-Harmony/csp_apps_sam_a5d2/apps/twihs/slave/i2c_eeprom_emulation/readme.md

 - SDMMC slot used for bootloading the application is SDMMC1
 - Short jumper JP2 (DEBUG_DIS)
 - Connect the Debug USB port on the board to the computer using a micro USB cable
-- On EXT1 header, connect TWIHS SDA line on Pin 11 (PB31) and TWIHS SCL line on Pin 12 (PC0) with the corresponding SDA and SCL lines of the TWIHS master
+- On EXT1 header, connect TWIHS SDA line on Pin 11 (PB31) and TWIHS SCL line on Pin 12 (PC0) with the corresponding SDA and SCL lines of the TWIHS master.
+Refer the TWIHS master documentation for connection details.
 - Connect a ground wire between TWIHS master and TWIHS slave boards
 - Connect the Debug USB port on the board to the computer using a micro USB cable